-When you view a PR that has changes, you’ll see a similar summary message in the overview.
+When you view a PR that has changes, you will see a similar summary message in the overview.
 New pushes and comment threads are highlighted in blue (Figure 20).
 Clicking the View code updates link will navigate to the Files view, where a diff of the new changes since you last viewed the pull request is shown.
 This feature makes it easy to follow up on a PR where the author made changes in response to feedback.

 Branch policy for PR merge strategy

-We’ve added a new branch policy (Figure 21) that lets you define a strategy for merging pull requests for each branch.
+We have added a new branch policy (Figure 21) that lets you define a strategy for merging pull requests for each branch.
 Previously, you chose the decision to either merge or squash at the time a PR was completed.
 If enabled, this policy will override your preferences, enforcing the requirement set by the policy.

 Expose merge conflict information

 If there are any files with conflicts in a pull request, the details about those conflicts is now visible in the overview (Figure 22).
 Each conflicting file is listed, along with a short summary of the type of conflict between the source and target branches.